amanahuja/civil-society-garden/content/opportunities.md

 These opportunities are easiest to understand through specific examples, and we'll look at a few here.

-{{< pullquote >}}
-Data are a resource like money.
+> Data are a resource like money.
 They are critical to success, unevenly distributed, and fundamental to the pursuit of privately resourced, public benefit activities.
-They are tools for reinforcing or redistributing power. <br /> -- Lucy Bernholz (2013).
+They are tools for reinforcing or redistributing power. <br />
-{{< /pullquote >}}
+> -- Lucy Bernholz (2013).

 //< select 2 illustrative examples >